What are the eligibility requirements to become a qualified candidate?

 There are two components of the examination:

-What should I bring to the examination?
+What should I bring to the examination?SAMP and Structured oral:

-Can I get information about my performance on the oral exams from the examiner?No, examiners are not permitted to provide information to you.
+Can I get information about my performance on the oral exam from the examiner?No, examiners are not permitted to provide information to you.

 What should I do if I have a concern about my experience during the examination?